mariomulansky/PySpike/Readme.rst

 - cython
 - nosetests (for running the tests)

-In particular, make sure that cython_ is configured properly and able to locate a C compiler.
+In particular, make sure that cython_ is configured properly and able to locate a C compiler, otherwise you will only be able to use the much slower plain Python implementations.

 To install PySpike, simply download the source, e.g. from Github, and run the :code:`setup.py` script: